-The distance D between the lanes should be selected so that the lanes are always in the reading window (see chapter 3.6) of the read head.
+The distance D between the lanes should be selected so that the lanes are always in the reading window () of the read head.

-The distance between a Data Matrix position code and a Data Matrix control code must be between zero mm and five mm.
+The distance between a Data Matrix position code and a Data Matrix control code must be between 0 mm and 5 mm.